bockp/Edge-Detection-project/Article-month1.md

 In our project, we shall begin by documenting the 3 main linear edge detection approaches and algorithms, and their implentation in the image processing software ImageJ[imagej]:
 - Convolution with edge templates (Prewit, Sobel, Kirsh)[refs ?]
-- Zero-crossings of Laplacian of Gaussian convolution [ref?]
+- Zero-crossings of Laplacian of Gaussian convolution [marr-hildreth]
 - Zero-crossings of directional derivatives of smoothed images (Canny)[ref]

 We will then perform a benchmark on the imageJ plugins, in order to compare them by measuring their execution time, the memory load for the JVM, and ?????????